Use custom integrations to send data via webhooks to LGL

 2. Set up a custom integration in LGL

-Once you find a service that can send a webhook, you will need to set up a “listener” in your LGL account.
-You can do that in Settings > Integration Settings by clicking on the Custom integrations tab on the left side of the page and then clicking the +Add new integration button.
+Once you find a service that can send a webhook, you will need to set up a webhooks endpoint in your LGL account.
+You can do that in Settings > Integration Settings by selecting the custom integration you want to set up.

-Upon saving, LGL will show you the new integration and the URL for its listener.
+Upon saving, LGL will show you the new integration and the URL for the webhook endpoint.

 From this area, you can: